 A transient ischemic attack is a temporary (transient) loss of adequate blood flow to an area (ischemic).

-Your general practitioner may be able listen to the blood flow in your carotid artery with a stethoscope and hear a bruit, a whooshing sound caused by blood circulating through a narrowed blood vessel.
+Our general practitioner may be able to listen to the blood flow in your carotid artery with a stethoscope and hear a bruit, a whooshing sound caused by blood circulating through a narrowed blood vessel.

 Located in the NY tri-state area, Neurological Surgery, P.C.
 (NSPC) has cerebrovascular and endovascular specialists experienced in surgically treating conditions such as carotid artery disease.